 What to Do About High Humidity

-There are many approaches you can take on this depending on the types of tools you have at your disposal, as well as the severity and the budget and patience of your clients.
-I'm not going to give every possibility and test but here is what I would suggest for the average HVAC tech even if it makes my more hardcore building science friends cringe a bit.
+You can take many approaches to this, depending on the types of tools you have at your disposal, the severity, the budget, and your clients' patience.
+I'm not going to give every possibility and test, but here is what I would suggest for the average HVAC tech, even if it makes my more hardcore building science friends cringe a bit:

 - Ask the customer if they use bath vent fans when bathing and showering.

 - Test the space humidity, temperature, and dewpoint at various locations around the home.
-Often you can find the source of an issue this way. keep in mind that the closer you get to the ceiling the dewpoint tends to increase due to that fact that water vapor is less dense than air.
+You can often find the source of an issue this way.
+Keep in mind that the dewpoint tends to increase as you get closer to the ceiling because water vapor is less dense than air.

 - Check the HVAC equipment in detail.
-When humidity is a challenge setting up the equipment for 350 CFM per ton is generally a good practice.
-Make sure it all wired properly if it is multi-stage or has dehumidification features.
-Confirm the system airflow, for newer equipment using the total system static and fan chart method is usually the easiest for a tech.
-I use the Testo 510 and 440dp for this.
+When humidity is a challenge, setting up the equipment for 350 CFM per ton is generally a good practice.
+Make sure it is all wired properly if it is multi-stage or has dehumidification features.
+Confirm the system airflow; for newer equipment, using the total system static and fan chart method is usually the easiest for a tech.
+I use the Testo 510 and 440 dP for this.

 - Inspect the ductwork and seal any leaks.
 Leaking ducts cause pressure imbalance in the home and can either drive air in or out of the home.

-- Make sure there are no dryer vents, bath fans or kitchen ventilation leaking or discharging into attics or crawlspaces.
+- Ensure there are no dryer vents, bath fans, or kitchen ventilation leaking or discharging into attics or crawlspaces.
 Make sure the dryer vent is well-connected to the dryer.

-- Check seals, sweeps & weather stripping around doors and windows
+- Check seals, sweeps, and weather stripping around doors and windows.

-- Make an assessment if the equipment may be significantly oversized.
-If so then do a Manual J calculation to determine.
+- Assess to see if the equipment may be significantly oversized.
+If so, then do a Manual J calculation to determine.

 - Discuss supplemental whole-home dehumidification with the customer, especially when the issue is a big priority for them.

-The goals in inspecting the home and equipment is to make some of the following recommendations that can reduce indoor humidity when they are appropriate
+The goals in inspecting the home and equipment are to make some of the following recommendations that can reduce indoor humidity when they are appropriate:

-Quick caution.
 It is possible to seal a building so tight that it can become unhealthy.
-Whenever sealing is in order it is best to do a before and after blower-door test on the space and decide if mechanical outdoor air needs to be brought in.
+Whenever sealing is in order, it is best to do a before and after blower-door test on the space to decide if mechanical outdoor air needs to be brought in.

-When condensation occurs you can either drop the dew point (humidity) of the air around it or increase the temperature of the surface that is sweating.
-Sometimes decreasing the dewpoint of the air is very hard (like ducts in an attic) so we are left with increasing the temperature of the duct with either more insulation or warmer air going through it.
+When condensation occurs, you can either drop the dew point (humidity) of the air around it or increase the temperature of the sweating surface.
+Sometimes, decreasing the dewpoint of the air is very hard (like ducts in an attic), so we are left with increasing the temperature of the duct with either more insulation or warmer air going through it.

-Another thing worth mentioning is that varible speed blowers and multi-stage compression paired with humidity controls can help a lot with the coil temperature and run time side of the equation.
-Even then, they aren't a silver bullet to fix all issues and if you over promise you may end up with a dissatisfied customer.
+Another thing worth mentioning is that variable-speed blowers and multi-stage compression paired with humidity controls can help a lot with the coil temperature and run-time side of the equation.
+Even then, they aren't a silver bullet to fix all issues, and if you over-promise, you may end up with a dissatisfied customer.